 I was sitting in the back row of a church I used to attend when the minister read The Vows of Cohabitation as part of his Sunday sermon.
 It was a short satirical article of mine that had been published in The Door Magazine in January of 2000.
-He was reading from Not a Fan, a bestseller by Kyle Idleman.
+He was reading from Not a Fan, a bestseller in 2011 by Kyle Idleman.

 Up to that time, I was unaware that the piece had been reprinted anywhere.
-After the service, when I informed the pastor that I had written it, he didn’t believe me.
+After the service, when I informed the pastor that I had written The Vows, he didn’t believe me.
 There was an attribution but it didn’t include my name as it should have.
 I contacted the publisher, Zondervan, and they fixed the mistake in the next printing of the book.

 After that, I poked around the internet to see what else might have become of my old article.
 There was a video from 2008 with exactly the same idea and numerous identical lines.
 Starring Craig Groeschel of LifeChurch, the video had generated over 80,000 views.
 Catholics liked it a lot.
 There were comments describing it as “Awesome” and “Brilliant.”

 The video looked like it had been adapted from my article.
 Last December, I sent a polite email with a copy of the article to LifeChurch seeking attribution.
 LifeChurch’s lawyer replied in January.
 She wrote, “It appears that probably you and our church had the same great idea but that no copying was involved.”

 In her final email to me, she wrote, “There was no copying of your work and our content is very different than your article.
 We believe that our earliest content actually predates the article you forwarded.”
 Although she seemed quite determined to convince me that my article had nothing to do with the video, she didn’t send a copy of the content that allegedly predated it.